 More Than One-Third of Small Businesses Don’t Have a Website

-Most small and medium businesses have a website, but more than one-third choose not to establish one.
+Most small and medium businesses have a website, but more than one-third chose not to establish one in 2019.

-Some businesses (18%), however, say they are unlikely to launch a website in the future when asked this in 2019.
+Some businesses (18%), however, said they are unlikely to launch a website in the future when asked this in 2019.